beukueb/myflq/README.md

 In case you already have a service using the standard webport 80 on your computer, you can adjust the command line to run the webapp on another free port.
 MyFLq will then run as a local web application on the indicated port.

+With the following command, a user 'test' will be installed, with password 'test', that you can use to have a quick look at MyFLq, or to follow the workflow tutorial.

+    sudo docker run -p 0.0.0.0:80:8000 -i -t --entrypoint webapp beukueb/myflq

 ### Illumina BaseSpace
 MyFLq is also accessible directly from the Illumina BaseSpace environment.